Manually Setting DNS Server

 - Log in to Windows with an Administrator account.
 If your account doesn’t have Administrator privileges, you may not be able to adjust your DNS server settings.

-Note for Windows 10: Simply click the Search icon (magnifying glass) in the bottom left-hand corner of the screen and search for "Control Panel".
-It will appear at the top of the search results as the best match.
+- Click the Search icon (magnifying glass) in the bottom left-hand corner of the screen and search for "Control Panel".
+It will appear at the top of the search results as the best match

 - Select Change adapter settings in the left-hand column.